GPII/android/README.md

 <pre>export ANDROID_HOME=/path/to/your/android/sdk</pre>

-* Pre-configure the build nevironment.
+* Pre-configure the build environment.
 To do that, just go to _platform_ folder and run:

 <pre>source ./prebuild.sh</pre>